BBQonAThursday/BBQv2/projects/april.md

 Reference Frank Chimero public redesign for inspiration and research scss/ css naming conventions.
 I think it would be worth developing a best practice for structuring and naming style sheets and modules.

 This feels brief but I'm tired.
 More to come soon.

+## Minor Pivot
+#### April 5th update

+I'm going to build out styles for the knuckleheads site and brand.
+I'm also going to use this as my demo page for the home page rework.

+(implicit grid column sizing)[https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/]